workderpidly/gpt-ui/README.md

 --[[
-  Optimized GPT UI Script with Auto-Queue on Teleport (Self-Hosting Source)
+  Optimized GPT UI Script with Queue_on_teleport
   Features:
     • Tracker GUIs (spawned by entering a part name)
       - Teleport tracked parts to player (customizable delay & limit)